Bray Wyatt: Tributes and legacy

-On August 26, Mark Crozer's "Broken Out In Love", Wyatt's theme song from 2013 to 2019, was played at half-time during a Premier League football match between Arsenal and Fulham at the Emirates Stadium.

-Make-up artist and actor Tom Savini, who worked with Rotunda for the creation of the Fiend gimmick, commemorated him on Twitter.
-The band Code Orange, who made his later theme songs, also paid tribute to him.

-John Squires of horror website Bloody Disgusting wrote that Rotunda was a "truly one of a kind talent insideand outsidethe squared circle [...] the 'Eater of Worlds' will go down in history as an all-time great character in the annals of professional wrestling".
+On August 26, Mark Crozer's "Broken Out In Love" (known as "Live In Fear" in WWE), Wyatt's theme song from 2012 to 2018, was played at half-time during a Premier League soccer match between Arsenal and Fulham at the Emirates Stadium.
+Make-up artist and actor Tom Savini, who worked with Rotunda for the creation of the Fiend gimmick, commemorated him on X. The band Code Orange, who made his theme songs for both The Fiend and his returning persona, also paid tribute to him.
+John Squires of horror website Bloody Disgusting wrote that Rotunda was a "truly one of a kind talent insideand outsidethe squared circle ... the 'Eater of Worlds' will go down in history as an all-time great character in the annals of professional wrestling."
 B.J.
-Colangelo of film website /Film described Wyatt as "wrestling's horror icon" and wrote that "over the course of his career in WWE, Bray Wyatt truly became the new face of fear, and incorporated horror into the world of wrestling in a way that no one before him ever could".
+Colangelo of film website /Film described Wyatt as "wrestling's horror icon" and wrote that "over the course of his career in WWE, Bray Wyatt truly became the new face of fear, and incorporated horror into the world of wrestling in a way that no one before him ever could."

-On April 1, 2024, WWE released a documentary titled Bray Wyatt: Becoming Immortal.
-Narrated by The Undertaker, the film examines both Rotunda's career and personal life and features interviews with his family and various WWE personalities.
-The documentary revealed that Wyatt had been planning to revive the character of The Fiend with a new mask, outfit, and props.
-After two months of teases implying that WWE intended to honor Wyatt's vision of leading a faction with wrestlers portraying real versions of his Firefly Fun House puppets, his brother Taylor returned as the Uncle Howdy character in June 2024 and began leading said faction, which was dubbed The Wyatt Sicks.

-During the 2024 WWE Hall of Fame induction ceremony on April 5th, he was honored by his family (who were there for the induction of his father Mike Rotunda, and his uncle Barry Windham, as part of the US Express) with the crowd showing his traditional "fireflies," and his music being played.
-The fireflies entrance would eventually be adopted by Jey Uso, who withdrew from The Bloodline to begin his singles run in late summer 2023, at the start of his match against Damian Priest at Backlash France the next month.
+On April 1, 2024, WWE released a posthumous documentary for Rotunda, titled Bray Wyatt: Becoming Immortal.
+Narrated by The Undertaker, the film examines both Rotunda's career as Bray Wyatt, and his personal life and features interviews with his family and various WWE personnel.
+The documentary revealed that Wyatt had been planning to revive the character of The Fiend with a new mask, outfit, and props before his death.
+After two months of teases implying that WWE intended to honor Wyatt's vision of leading a faction with wrestlers portraying real versions of his Firefly Fun House puppets, his brother Taylor returned as the Uncle Howdy character on the June 17, 2024 episode of Raw and began leading said faction, which was dubbed The Wyatt Sicks, composed of Uncle Howdy, Dexter Lumis, Joe Gacy, Nikki Cross, and Erick Rowan, who was formerly Wyatt's subordinate in The Wyatt Family.
+During the 2024 WWE Hall of Fame induction ceremony on April 5, he was honored by his family (who were there for the induction of his father Mike Rotunda, and his uncle Barry Windham, as part of the US Express tag team) with the crowd showing his traditional "fireflies," and his music being played.
+The "fireflies" entrance would eventually be adopted by Jey Uso at the start of his match against Damian Priest at Backlash France on May 4, 2024.

 Championships and accomplishments

-Wyatt is a four-time tag team champion, including the WWE SmackDown Tag Team Championship with Luke Harper and Randy Orton (once)....
+Wyatt is a two-time tag team champion, including the WWE SmackDown Tag Team Championship with Luke Harper and Randy Orton (once)....